steadycalls/seo-audit-pipeline/README.md

     -   **Task Scheduling**: It will automatically create the daily scheduled tasks in Windows Task Scheduler.

 That's it!
 The pipeline is now fully configured and ready to run.

+### Reboot and Failure Resilience

+The system is designed to be resilient:

+- **PostgreSQL Auto-Start**: The health check script verifies that the PostgreSQL service is running on system startup and attempts to start it if it's not.
+- **Task Auto-Restart**: If a scheduled task fails, it will automatically attempt to restart up to 3 times.
+- **Missed Task Execution**: If the computer is off during the scheduled run time, the tasks will run as soon as the computer is turned on again.

 ## Usage